homecluster-dev/homelab-autoscaler/docs/architecture/overview.md

 - Update node status and progress
 - Handle job completion and failures

+**Future Enhancement**: A comprehensive [Finite State Machine (FSM) Architecture](state.md) has been designed to formalize state transitions and improve coordination between controllers.
+This FSM approach will replace the current annotation-based state management with a robust, event-driven system using the looplab/fsm library.

 #### Core Controller (`internal/controller/core/node_controller.go`)
 **Function**: Bridges Kubernetes nodes with Node CRDs **Current Status**: ⚠️ State management issues